-Today’s post offers 10 reasons for going to seminary, and I know full well that many today both find seminary irrelevant and contend they are “successful” ministers without seminary.
+Today’s post offers 10 answers to the question, “Why go to seminary?”
+I know full well that many today both find seminary irrelevant and contend they are “successful” ministers without seminary.
 I’ve heard not a few of said contenders say that they think seminary would have hurt them.
 I disagree mostly…and, yes, the MDiv or a seminary degree is the union card or accreditation level for many churches…so here then are 10 reasons to attend seminary:

 1. Gift enhancement.